LisaRebecca/rag-server/README.md

 4. To connect the services together, on the bottom left corner of the Open WebUI frontend:

-a. goto: Admin Panel -> Settings -> Connections -> Manage OpenAI API Connections
+A. goto: Admin Panel -> Settings -> Connections -> Manage OpenAI API Connections

-b.
-Add new connection:
+B. Add new connection:

     URL: http://rag-service:8090/v1

     KEY: "YOUR API KEY HERE" must match the **OPENAI_API_KEY** you're using inside your **.env** file.

 After verifying the connection you should be able to find "**FAU LLM 2.0**" in the dropdown list of models.